immutant/immutant.org/news/2011-11-08-deploying-an-application.md

     ~/immutant/immutant-demo $ lein immutant deploy
     Deployed immutant-demo to /Users/tobias/immutant/current/jboss/standalone/deployments/immutant-demo.clj

-Then fire Immutant back up with `lein immutant run`, we can see they both work:
+Then fire an Immutant up again with `lein immutant run`, we can see they both work:

     ~ $ curl http://localhost:8080